mikko-apo/ki-flow/_posts/2012-12-24-first-steps.md

 The repository has been published as a rubygem: [ki-repo](https://rubygems.org/gems/ki-repo).

+## Steps 2 & 3 - CI-scripts and Web-UI

 To get the CI features working, two other parts need to be implemented.
-CI-scripts will contains functionality for

-## Steps 2 & 3 - CI-scripts and Web-UI
+CI-scripts will contain functionality to identify and configure builds and run them and Web-UI will show configuration and reports.

 CI-scripts and Web-UI will be done at the same time, as they complement each other.
-Also some kind of integration is needed to git.
+Additional work will be needed in integrating new tools to Ki.

 The first project that will use the scripts is ki-flow.
 Eating your own dogfood is a good way to get started and hopefully there will be some other projects with